lmullen/jsr/_source/issues/vol14/creech.markdown

 author-first: Joe
 author-last: Creech
 author: Joe Creech
-author-note: " Joe Creech is director of the Lilly Fellows Program at Valparaiso University."
+author-note: "Joe Creech is director of the Lilly Fellows Program at Valparaiso University."
 vol: 14
 year: 2012
-book-reviewed: " Sam P. Jones, <em>Sam Jones' Own Book: A Series of Sermons.</em> Reissued with a new introduction by Randall J. Stephens.
+book-reviewed: "Sam P. Jones. <em>Sam Jones' Own Book: A Series of Sermons</em>.
+Reissued with a new introduction by Randall J. Stephens.
 Columbia: University of South Carolina Press, 2009.
 539 pp. ISBN 978-1-57003-827-3."
 ---